laialaodi/markdown-of-script/2023-04-28-harry-potter-english-script.markdown

 **Voldemort**: Harry Potter was dead!
 "The boy who lived" was dead when he ran away!
 You were cheated by Harry Potter!

+**Bellatrix**: My host is so good!
+You kill Harry Potter and Dumbledore.
+I am really admit you!
+I'm really your person.

+**Voldemort**: I want to see it for a long time, for who is right deceitful.

+Everyone look at Malfoy.
+Malfoy looks extremely embarrassed.

 **Teachers and Students**: (Sad cry)

 **Voldemort**: Surrender!
 My Death Eaters are stronger than you!
 Join us, you will get reward!
 You will granted immunity!